Central Camden PCN COVID-19: Vaccination Programme

 Our vaccination locations

 Please note, you will be told the location of where to attend for your vaccine when you book your appointment.
-You must attend the site you were given.

 Bloomsbury COVID-19 Vaccination Hub